intelligent-machine-learning/dlrover/docs/design/easydl-master.md

 # Training Master For EasyDL

 The design describes how the architecture of the training master of EasyDL.
-When the user submit an ElasticJob, the ElasticJob controller will first create a training master.
+When the user submits an ElasticJob, the ElasticJob controller will first create a training master.
 The master provides the following services:
 - Dynamic data sharding.
 The master can dispatch training data shards to workers according to the computation capability of the worker.
 - Collect runtime statistics, including the workload of each Pod, training throughput, training process.
 - Scale up/down Pods.
-The master generate a Scale CRD to scale up/down parameter servers or workers according.
+The master generates a Scale CRD to scale up/down parameter servers or workers according.

 We have implemented a training master of k8s ElasticJob and developers